hyperledger/aries-rfcs/README.md

   - Pick a descriptive folder name for your RFC.
 Don't pick a number yet.
   - Decide which parent folder is appropriate for your RFC.
-    If it is about a specific protocol or decorator or feature, its parent should be /features; if it is about a concept that will be used in many different features, its parent should be /concepts.
+    If it is about a specific protocol or decorator or feature, its parent should be `features`; if it is about a concept that will be used in many different features, its parent should be `concepts`.
   - Create the folder and copy `0000-template.md` to `<parent>/<your folder name>/README.md`.
   - Fill in the RFC.
 Put care into the details: RFCs that do not present convincing motivation, demonstrate an understanding of the impact of the